onsi/ginkgo/docs/index.md

 `Ordered` allows the user to [mark containers of specs as ordered](#ordered-containers).
 Ginkgo will guarantee that the container's specs will run in the order they appear in and will never run in parallel with one another (though they may run in parallel with other specs unless the `Serial` decorator is also applied to the `Ordered` container).

 When a spec in an `Ordered` container fails, all subsequent specs in the ordered container are skipped.
 Only `Ordered` containers can contain `BeforeAll` and `AfterAll` setup nodes.

+#### The ContinueOnFailure Decorator
+The `ContinueOnFailure` decorator applies to outermost `Ordered` container nodes only.
+It is an error to try to apply the `ContinueOnFailure` decorator to anything other than an `Ordered` container - and that `Ordered` container must not have any parent `Ordered` containers.

+When an `Ordered` container is decorated with `ContinueOnFailure` then the failure of one spec in the container will not prevent other specs from running.
+This is useful in cases where `Ordered` containers are being used to have share common (expensive) setup for a collection of specs but the specs, themselves, don't rely on one another.

 #### The OncePerOrdered Decorator
 The `OncePerOrdered` decorator applies to setup nodes only.
 It is an error to try to apply the `OncePerOrdered` decorator to a container or subject node.